synox/spark-transport-display/README.md

 The colored LED  shows when it is the right time to leave and catch a bus.
 (Green=Good to go, Orange=Run!, Red=too late)

-**Data**: The data source is http://opentt.herokuapp.com/ (a modified version of http://transport.opendata.ch/)
+**Data**: The data source is http://opentt.herokuapp.com/ (a modified version of http://transport.opendata.ch/).
+See Repo https://github.com/synox/Transport

 **Device**: It is realized with a [Spark Core Firmware](http://spark.io).
 It calls the transport api over HTTP and parses the result.